KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/shaders.md

 position to the next stage without doing anything fancy.
 It's weirdly a vec4, because of math.
-Our 3D position has no perspective at all, but to make the math simpler when we are going to use a "Camera" later, OpenGL does a "perspective divide" as part of it's pipeline.
+Our 3D position has no perspective at all, but to make the math simpler when we are going to use a "Camera" later, OpenGL does a "perspective divide" as part of its pipeline.
 It just divides the X, Y and Z components separately by the fourth value, the W, to turn the "Clip Space" into the true NDC.
 The higher the W, the closer are the values to the center of the screen, which allows the perspective distortion.
-This explanation is overly simplistic, but a value of 1.0 just means the position will be taken as is.
+This explanation is overly simplistic, but a value of 1.0 just means that X, Y and Z won't change at all.

 Let's talk about interpolation while we are doing this math dump.
-Since or vertices are just "points", and the vertex shader is executed only for vertices, the whole area of our primitives(e.g. the triangles) needs to calculate their input values via interpolating our vertex output.
+Since or vertices are just "points", and the vertex shader is executed only for vertices, the whole area of our primitives(e.g. the whole area covered by the triangles) need to calculate their values via interpolating our vertex output, so the values can be used as input for the next stages.
 This sounds more complicated than it is.
-It just means the closer a fragment is to a vertex, the closer it's own value is to that vertex.
+It just means the closer a fragment is to a vertex, the closer its own value is to that vertex.
 The further away it goes, the closer it gets to another nearer vertex.
 If Vertex A is Black and Vertex B is White, all fragments between them would be grayish, getting darker closer to Vertex A and lighter closer to Vertex B, like a happy little gradient.
-Which is why we need to pass our attributes through the vertex shader, if we want to make them available for our fragment shader later, which is common for texture coordinates.
+Which is also why we need to pass our attributes through the vertex shader, if we want to make them available for our fragment shader later, which is common for texture coordinates and normals.

 So let's calculate our fragment_color variable in our main: